hpcreery/devtwins.js/README.md

 - Shows PDF files as pages.
 The standard for professional reports.

 #### Jupyter Notebooks (.ipynb)
-- Renders Jupyter notebooks along with kernel type to share your research done with programming.
+- Renders non-interactive Jupyter notebooks along with kernel type to share your research done with programming.
 Supports LATEX equations, code blocks, images, and more!

 #### Image Collage (.png/.jpeg/.jpg)
 - Just drop all your images in a folder and thats all there is to creating an awesome collage!

+## Installation
+TODO

 ## Roadmap